mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 AMO processes the request and creates a signed add-on file.
 This process typically takes around 5 minutes.
 AMO then sends you an email containing a link to the add-on file.
 Alternatively, you can visit the [Developer hub](https://addons.mozilla.orgdevelopers/), and in **My Add-ons** locate your site permission add-on and download it.
 Remember, the download is only available after AMO has processed and signed the add-on.

 ::: note
-If you would like to test your site permission add-on you must do this on the same origin as you used in the request.
+If you would like to test your site permission add-on, you must do this on the same origin you used in the request.
 For example, create a hidden page on your website for testing.
 :::

 ## Hosting your site permission add-on

 You use a mechanism known as [self-distribution](https://extensionworkshop.com/documentation/publish/self-distribution/) to make your site permission add-on available to the users of your service.
 This involves making the add-on file available for download from your website, which must be the same as the site you entered when creating the add-on.

-When your user attempts to install the add-on in Firefox they are prompted to confirm they trust your website:
+When your user attempts to install the add-on in Firefox, they are prompted to confirm they trust your website:

 ![Grant website permission to install add-on screen](/assets/img/publish/site-permission-add-on-install.png "Grant website permission to install add-on screen")